Ditchcarbon

 Adaro Minerals's reported carbon emissions

 In 2023, Adaro Minerals, headquartered in Indonesia, reported total carbon emissions of approximately 11,424,990 kg CO2e, all of which fall under Scope 1 emissions.
-This marks a slight increase from 2022, when emissions were about 11,091,220 kg CO2e.
+This figure represents a slight increase from the previous year, 2022, when emissions were about 11,091,220 kg CO2e.
 The company has not disclosed any Scope 2 or Scope 3 emissions data.
 Adaro Minerals has not set specific reduction targets or initiatives as part of its climate commitments, nor does it participate in the Science Based Targets initiative (SBTi).
 The absence of documented reduction targets suggests a need for further development in their climate strategy.
-The company’s GHG emission intensity for 2023 was reported at 2.56 tonnes CO2e per unit of production, while the energy intensity was 0.0485 tonnes CO2e.
-These metrics indicate the company's operational efficiency in relation to its emissions.
-Overall, while Adaro Minerals has made strides in tracking its emissions, the lack of reduction targets and comprehensive climate commitments highlights an area for potential improvement in its sustainability efforts.
+The company’s GHG emission intensity for 2023 was reported at 2.56 tonnes CO2e per unspecified unit, while the energy intensity was 0.0485 tonnes CO2e.
+In 2022, the GHG emission intensity was higher at 3.47 tonnes CO2e, indicating a potential improvement in operational efficiency despite the overall increase in emissions.
+As of now, Adaro Minerals has not cascaded any emissions data from a parent or related organization, indicating that all reported figures are independently sourced.
+The company’s climate commitments and performance will require ongoing monitoring to assess future progress in emissions reduction and sustainability initiatives.

 Unlock detailed emissions data